jfcloutier/karma_system/design_notes/acting.md

 ##### Event `intent_completed([intent_id=IntentId])`

-A CA tells its *transitive* umwelt that a plan it built to achieve its intent was execuited.
+A CA tells its *transitive* umwelt that a plan it built to achieve its intent was executed.
+This is of interest to effector CAs only.

 #### From umwelt to parent(s)